lab-rnu-lv/lab/_courses/all-courses.md

 ---

-# 📚 Available Courses
+# 📚 ROBOTICS

-Here you can explore all available courses.
+Here you can explore information and tasks for ROBOTICS students.

 ---